kirilligum/fast-crm/README.md

 > **For developers new to LiquidMetal**: Start with the PRD to understand the architectural foundation and AI agent patterns used in this implementation.

+### Development Timeline
+⚡ **Rapid Development Achievement**: From the initial PRD to a fully functional Fast-CRM system took **only 2.5 hours** using the Raindrop platform and Claude Code IDE.

+The only technical adjustment needed was switching the AI model from `llama3.1-70b` to `gpt-oss-120b` for optimal categorization accuracy - after this change, **all tests passed** and the system achieved 100% categorization accuracy across all test scenarios.

+This demonstrates the power of LiquidMetal's "Claude Native Infrastructure" for rapid AI application development.

 ## 💻 Development

 ### Tech Stack